-The Anthony Wayne School District is very appreciative of the community support it continues to receive.
+The Anthony Wayne School District has been very appreciative of the community support.
 A great deal of effort goes into allocating the District's resources to provide an excellent education to the children of this community.
 School districts are often faced with challenges out of their control, such as unfunded mandates, loss in State funding, technology requirements, College Credit Plus, increase in fuel costs, etc. The District strives to continue to operate as efficiently as possible without affecting the educational programs and services it provides so all Anthony Wayne students are empowered to be future ready.